-When we received military orders to Florida six years ago, I was heartbroken.
+When we received military orders to Florida, I was heartbroken.
 I loved my life in California.
-I had a career that brought me an abundance of joy and purpose; My kids were connected and loved-up by family, close friends and the like.
+I had a career that brought me an abundance of joy and purpose; My kids were connected and loved-up by family and close friends.

-I was living the dream~running and triathloning; living the lifestyle of SoCal with all her gentle breezes and overcast skies.
+I was living the dream, entrenched in triathlon culture; fully embracing the lifestyle of SoCal with all the gentle breezes and overcast skies.

-When we stepped foot in Tampa that August day, the oppressive heat was suffocating me to the core and being attacked by mosquitoes, my heart melted.
+When we stepped foot in Tampa that August day, the oppressive heat suffocated me to the core while being attacked by mosquitoes.
+My heart melted.
+And everything familiar ended.

-Returning to the place I had called home on and off for most of my adult life, came with its set of unforeseen difficulties.
+Returning to the place I had called “home” for most of my adult life, came with unforeseen difficulties.
 Things were different.
-It was as if we had come back to a place that was familiar, but we were the new kids.
+It was as if we came back to a familiar place, but felt like we were new kids.

-I discovered yoga.
-It was this practice that helped me through a devastating miscarriage.
-Then, later, led to joining a prenatal yoga class; ending up in a new-mommy circle of love and support.
+I discovered yoga, a practice that helped me through a devastating miscarriage.
+And once pregnant again, led me to a prenatal class where I met a beautiful new-mommy circle of friends.